 Lamb and lentil soup is rich, hearty, and filling.
 It’s a great dish for a cold winter’s day.
 This recipe is for one serving of soup (more on that later).

-I had some lamb broth leftover from the lamb breast provencale recipe I posted a few days ago.
+I made some lamb broth from the lamb breast provencale recipe I posted a few days ago.
 Since I wasn’t in a particular hurry, and it was chilly, I decided to use it up and make a single serving of lamb and lentil soup.
 I’d just bought a bag of lentils, and lentils and lamb are a good combination.
 Since it was an experiment, it was also a good way to test the recipe on a single serving of soup before I made a huge pot of it.

 This recipe uses that lamb broth, plus lentils, diced tomatoes and thyme for lots of flavor.